-- (a) Within 60 days of installation of a continuous emissions monitoring system (CEMS), the owner or operator shall conduct a performance test to determine the current emission rate from the lightweight aggregate kiln to be used in calibrating the CEMS. - (b) The owner or operator shall conduct additional performance testing, if requested by the executive director.
+(b) (g) The owner or operator shall conduct additional performance testing, if requested by the executive director.
 All performance tests must be conducted using test methods allowed in §112.305 of this title.

-- (a) The initial performance test after installation of the continuous emissions monitoring system (CEMS) for sulfur dioxide in exhaust gases and the relative accuracy test audits required by 40 Code of Federal Regulations (CFR) Part 60, Appendix F must be conducted using United States Environmental Protection Agency (EPA) Test Method 6 or 6C (40 CFR Part 60, Appendix A). - (b) Performance tests and relative accuracy test audits must be conducted using a method in subsection (a) and EPA Test Method 2 (40 CFR Part 60, Appendix A) for exhaust gas flow and following the measurement site criteria of EPA Test Method 1, §11.1 (40 CFR Part 60, Appendix A), or EPA Test Method 19 (40 CFR Part 60, Appendix A) for exhaust gas flow in conjunction with the measurement site criteria of Performance Specification 2, §8.1.3 (40 CFR Part 60, Appendix B). - (c) Alternate methods as approved by the executive director and the EPA may be used.
+- (a) The initial performance test after installation of the continuous emissions monitoring system (CEMS) for sulfur Sulfur dioxide (SO2) in exhaust gases and the relative accuracy test audits required by 40 Code of Federal Regulations (CFR) Part 60, Appendix F must be conducted determined using United States Environmental Protection Agency (EPA) Test Method 6 or 6C (40 Code of Federal Regulations (CFR), Part 60, Appendix A). - (b) Performance Stack tests and relative accuracy test audits must be conducted using a method in subsection (a) and EPA Test Method 2 (40 CFR Part 60, Appendix A) for exhaust gas flow and following the measurement site criteria of EPA Test Method 1,

+§11.1 (40 CFR Part 60, Appendix A), or EPA Test Method 19 (40 CFR Part 60, Appendix A) for exhaust gas flow in conjunction with the measurement site criteria of Performance Specification 2, §8.1.3 (40 CFR Part 60, Appendix B).